 The Group operates internationally through its distributorship arrangements in Europe and the US and is exposed to foreign exchange risk arising from the Euro and the US dollar.
 Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities.
 Given the current scale of the Group's overseas operations, overall currency risk is considered to be low.

-An increase of one percentage point in the average 2014 Euro and US dollar exchange rates would have decreased the Group's profit after tax by less than £1k (2013: £1k).
+An increase of one percentage point in the average 2015 Euro and US dollar exchange rates would have increased the Group's loss after tax by less than £1k (2014: £1k).

-Price risk
+Price Risk